 We were unable to assess how well Victoria Police monitors BWC compliance overall.
 Our interviews with staff indicated that stations inconsistently complete compliance monitoring activities.
-Supervisors monitor and track compliance in different ways using different templates, terminology and approaches.
+Supervisors monitor and track compliance in different ways using different templates, terminology and approaches. ePDR data shows jobs that emergency call takers and police stations dispatch to frontline police officers to attend.
+It includes reports of crimes and other requests for emergency services. ePDR data shows which police officers attended each job.
+Police officers add details to their ePDR records, including any actions they took, inquiries they conducted and importantly, how they resolved the job.
 There is no overarching summary of compliance monitoring activities and related actions.
 This makes it difficult for Victoria Police to consistently monitor and ensure compliance across the force.